The 30 Principles for Agentic Engineering — Part 5: Calibration and Reality

 Principle 30 — Protect junior engineer development

-Why it matters.
 This is the most under-discussed principle in the set, and the one with the longest-tail consequences.
 The Stack Overflow visit collapse — from roughly 200,000 monthly questions in the pre-LLM era to under 4,000 — is the leading indicator of community knowledge erosion.
-Cognitive debt is a real and named phenomenon (Willison, Cal Newport).
-The dedicated treatment covers the evidence base.
+When juniors stop hitting problems they have to solve by thinking, the knowledge base that seniors relied on to get to senior doesn't accumulate.
+Cognitive debt is real (Willison, Cal Newport).
+The dedicated treatment covers the evidence.

 Budget the PR noise, keep the verifier independent, regression-test on every model change, watch the 15-call cliff, and remember the tool produces different outcomes for different people.